 Images are key.
 Customers want compelling visuals.
 Why?
 Simple, tweets and posts of all kinds that include images are more frequently shared and liked, and tend to generate more buzz.
 Our customers are often surprised at how we can deliver something custom and compelling, for low cost.
-In today’s post I want to show how to let your reader’s imaginations run wild through imagery.
+In this article I'll show how to let your reader’s imaginations run wild through imagery.
 The brilliance of this is the simplicity.
 We’re going to use only two envelopes in some sample images for this post.
 You’ll see how the context, and some subtle changes alter the emotional response you feel.

 This post is about imagination.
 How do you inspire imagination?
 By providing fewer details.
 By providing less detail, your reader has no choice, their mind will fill in the gaps.
 Their experiences, emotional state, and passions will add meaning to the image.
 When done right, those emotions can touch passions and anxieties that compel action.